Optimal consumption and investment with liquid and illiquid assets: Introduction

 \section{Introduction}

-In the seminar papers \cite{Mer69, Mer71}, Merton formulated and solved the optimal investment and consumption problem in the continuous-time stochastic control framework.
+In the seminal papers \cite{Mer69, Mer71}, Merton formulated and solved the optimal consumption and investment problem in the continuous-time stochastic control framework.
 Under the assumption that the risky asset price process is a geometric Brownian motion and the investor has a CRRA (constant relative risk aversion) utility function, Merton proved that it is optimal to invest a constant proportion of wealth in the risky asset.
-Since then, the dynamic optimal investment/consumption problems have been studied by many researchers, and the results extend to very general situations (e.g., \cite{KLS87, KLSX91, KraSch99, KarZit03, Kra04}), under the simplifying assumption of no transaction costs (perfect liquidation).
+Since then, the dynamic optimal consumption/investment problems have been studied by many researchers, and the results extend to very general situations (e.g., \cite{KLS87, KLSX91, KraSch99, KarZit03, Kra04}), under the simplifying assumption of no transaction costs (perfect liquidation).

 One type of generalization of these problems is to consider transaction costs which are levied on each transaction.
 Constantinides and Magill \cite{MagCon76} assumed proportional transaction costs in the model of \cite{Mer71}.
 They intuited that the optimal strategy is to keep the proportion of wealth invested in the risky asset in an interval, by trading the risky asset in a minimal way.
 Davis and Norman \cite{DavNor90} proved this intuition by formulating the HJB (Hamilton-Jacobi-Bellman) equation.
 Shreve and Soner \cite{ShrSon94} subsequently complemented the analysis of \cite{DavNor90}, by removing various technical conditions and using the technique of viscosity solutions to clarify the key arguments.
-Since the solution of the HJB equation is not explicit, except the case of no transaction costs case, the asymptotic analysis for small transaction costs has been also studied (for a single risky asset case, e.g., see \cite{ShrSon94, JanShr04, Bic12, GerMuhSch11, Cho11}).
+Because the solution of the HJB equation is not explicit, except in the case of no transaction costs, the asymptotic analysis for small transaction costs has also been studied (for a single risky asset case, see, e.g., \cite{ShrSon94, JanShr04, Bic12, GerMuhSch11, Cho11}).

 The market model in Davis and Norman \cite{DavNor90} and Shreve and Soner \cite{ShrSon94} consists of a single risky asset.
 Even though the natural extension is to consider a model with multiple risky assets, it is known that transaction costs models with multiple assets are notably harder to analyze than a model with a single risky asset.
 Consequently, most of the existing results are limited to models with a single risky asset.